eddiegieze/caco/README.md

 ## Initial setup

-To run card and columns on your own machine, follow these steps:
+To run cards and columns on your own machine, follow these steps:

 ### Download and install Visual Studio Code